 Target 1 Potential health benefits of ribes, aronia, elderberry.
 (New or existing dates follow)

-Milestone 2 (Spring 2005) Report results of in vivo studies of phytochemical metabolism and their possible impact on animal health to extension educators, growers, and processors.
+Milestone 2 (Summer or Fall 2003) Report results of in vivo studies of phytochemical metabolism and their possible impact on animal health to extension educators, growers, and processors.